jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       Minimum LAI in calculation of albedo in the presence of snow.

       A minimum albedo is imposed when calculating the albedo of plant canopies (historically 0.5).
 This parameter allows it to be set for each PFT in the presence of snow.
+Crudely, it represents the stem area of vegetation remaining when the true LAI is 0.
+A separate variable, :nml:mem:`JULES_PFTPARM::lai_alb_lim_io` is
-A separate variable, :nml:mem:`JULES_PFTPARM::lai_alb_lim_io` is used in the absence of snow.
+      used in the absence of snow.

 .. nml:group:: Other snow parameters

    .. nml:member:: rho_snow_const

       :type: real